 After having a baby, it’s inevitable that your relationship is going to have to adjust to a new dynamic, accommodating the needs of a whole new person.
 Very often the frequency of intimacy and your feelings about sex can look quite different to your pre-baby lives, but what’s normal and how can you make sure your sex life doesn’t become neglected?

 A new-found respect

 Pregnancy and childbirth challenge and push your body to new physical limits and can often lead to a new found respect for your body.
 The fact you have grown and birthed a child can leave you feeling protective, thankful and in awe of what your body has achieved and your partner will usually feel the same.

 Seeing your body go through pregnancy and labour and breastfeeding highlights the capabilities of your body in different ways.
 They’ll see the strength, softness and endurance your body can withstand, which are all quite different to seeing your body purely in terms of sexual desire.

 In any case, becoming a mother and going through these physical travails usually means that the relationship most women have with their bodies and consequently, their sexual appetite, goes through a period of huge transformation.

 Taking your time

-Readjusting to your new ‘normal’ body after pregnancy takes some time and many women need to abstain from sex for a few weeks after pregnancy in order to heal from labour and recover from any stitches from tears, episiotomies or C-sections, not to mention post-partum bleeding.
+Readjusting to your new ‘normal’ body after pregnancy takes some time and many women need to abstain for a few weeks from sex after having a baby, in order to heal from labour and recover from any stitches from tears, episiotomies or C-sections, not to mention post-partum bleeding.
 With a newborn baby to feed and care for, and an intense period of adjustment, sex with a partner can come very low on the priority list.

 Hormonal highs and lows